 MD Program at Icahn School of Medicine at Mount Sinai

-Ranked 18th out of 149 medical schools nationwide by US News & World Report and 18th by the National Institute for Health (NIH) for research funding, and 5th by the Association of American Medical Colleges (AAMC) for research funding per faculty, Icahn School of Medicine at Mount Sinai carries a legacy of excellence in education, basic, translational and clinical research, patient care, and service to our community.
+Ranked 19th out of 153 medical schools nationwide by the U.S. News & World Report and 18th by the National Institute for Health (NIH) for research funding, and 5th by the Association of American Medical Colleges (AAMC) for research funding per faculty, Icahn School of Medicine at Mount Sinai carries a legacy of excellence in education, basic, translational and clinical research, patient care, and service to our community.
 Founded on the principle of balancing biologic thinking in medicine with a concern for society and the whole patient, Icahn School of Medicine students and faculty create a rich environment for life-long learning.
 Having the School and The Mount Sinai Hospital on the same campus has enabled us to bring an extraordinary array of expertise into our classrooms and laboratories.

 In addition to the recognition we have received for education and research, Icahn School of Medicine has achieved excellence in our service mission.
 We were honored with the Spencer Foreman Award for Outstanding Community Service in 2009, and received an 'A' on the American Medical Student Association (AMSA) PharmFree 2009 Scorecard.